Managing your emotions

 Clicking on the links in the list above takes you to detailed information about these symptoms and how they can be treated.

 After cancer treatment, it can take a long time to get used to the way you feel about it.
 Not only are you having to get used to having cancer but you are also coping with the side effects of the treatment.
+Some of these may be life changing, for example getting used to changes in the way your body looks.

 While the treatment for cancer can make you feel ill, some people do manage to lead an almost normal life during their treatment.
 Of course you may need to take